 That's why we introduced Pensions+ in June 2008.
-It means that almost all employees in a pension scheme at the University will make National Insurance (NI) savings.
+It means that almost all employees in the Universities Superannuation Scheme (USS) will make National Insurance (NI) savings.

 Pensions+ is not another pension scheme - it's simply a more effective way of paying into your existing pension scheme.